AI in the Food Industry: Benefits, Use Cases, Challenges, and 2026 Trends

 • By : Aashiya Mittal

-Why AI Is Mission-Critical for Food Businesses in 2026?
+Why Food Businesses Need AI in 2026

 By 2026, AI is no longer an “innovation initiative” in the food industry—it is a competitive requirement.